vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 *** =hint
 - Make sure that `word1` and `word2` are in the right order.
-- Don't forget to concatenate `shout1` and `shout2`, in that order, for the return value.
+- Don't forget to concatenate `shout1` and `shout2`, in that order, for the return variable.
-- Make sure to return the `new_shout`.
 - Make sure that `yell` receives the output from the call to `shout()`.

 *** =pre_exercise_code